NYPL/engineering-general/standards/alerting.md

 ### Alarm Configuration

+#### SNS Topic

+The SNS topic SHOULD be setup before creating an alarm.

+The SNS topic MUST be named consistently and SHOULD be reused for all the component alarms.

+- The name MUST be in upper camel case and MUST be prefixed with the component name.
+For example: `BibServiceErrorAlarm`.

+The SNS topic SHOULD notify the component owner(s) by email or other method.

+#### Alarm Setup

 Alarms MUST be named consistently:

 - The name MUST be in upper camel case and MUST be prefixed with the component name.
-For example: `BibServiceLogAlarm`.
+For example: `BibServiceErrorAlarm`.

+Alarms SHOULD generally use the *sum* of a metric to trigger an alarm.

 Alarms SHOULD notify a SNS topic when triggered.

-The SNS topic MUST be named consistently and SHOULD be reused for all the component alarms.

-- The name MUST be in upper camel case and MUST be prefixed with the component name.
-For example: `BibServiceAlarmNotification`.

-The SNS topic SHOULD notify the component owner(s) by email or other means.

 Alarms SHOULD be added to an alarms dashboard.